 The caustics solver calculates physically accurate caustics, so the intensity of the light will directly affect the intensity of the caustics effect.

 In rare cases, caustics might start disappearing while the rendering progresses, or black spots might start emerging along with your rendered caustics.
-In cases like these, it would be prudent for Caustics Adaptivity to be disabled.
+In cases like these, you can disable the Caustics adaptivity option.
 Caustics Adaptivity allows for the caustic solver to not calculate very weak caustics in order to save computational resources.

 Note: By default, this option is enabled.